Mappy: Gameplay

 Doors can be opened or closed by both Mappy and the cats, and always open toward their knobs.
-To open or close a door, the player must stand near it and press the button.
+To open or close a door, the player must face it and press the button.
 Any character standing near a door will be briefly knocked back and stunned if it opens toward him.
-Flashing doors release a burst of microwaves when opened, which travels horizontally in the opening direction and will sweep away any cats caught in it for extra points.
+Flashing doors release a burst of microwaves when opened, which travels horizontally in the opening direction and will sweep away any cats caught in it for extra points, which are doubled if Goro is among them.
 After a short delay, these cats return to play from the top edge of the screen.
 Only Mappy can open a microwave door, after which it reverts to an ordinary one that any character can open or close.

 The round ends once all 10 items have been collected.
 If the player takes too long, a hurry-up warning sounds, more Meowky cats enter the mansion, and all enemies speed up.
 After enough time passes, a large "Gosenzo" coin with Goro's face enters the screen; it is immune to microwaves and can kill Mappy even in midair.

-At intervals, a bonus level is played in which the goal is to score extra points by popping as many balloons as possible in a short time, while bouncing on trampolines and veering left/right through a set of vertical passages.
+At intervals, a bonus round is played in which the goal is to score extra points by popping as many balloons as possible in a short time, while bouncing on trampolines and veering left/right through a set of vertical passages.
+The round ends when Mappy pops all the balloons, runs out of time, or falls through a broken trampoline to the bottom of the screen.

 As the game progresses, difficulty features are added that include: